 If anyone in the family is subject to the community service requirement, SLHA will provide the family with community service documentation forms at admission, at lease renewal, when a family member becomes subject to the community service requirement during the lease term, or upon request of the family.
 Each individual who is subject to the requirement will be required to record their community service or self-sufficiency activities and the number of hours contributed on the required form.
-The certification form will also include places for signatures and phone numbers of supervisors, instructors, and counselors certifying to the number of hours contributed.
+The certification form will also include places for signatures and phone numbers of supervisors, instructors, and counselors certifying the number of hours contributed.
+Self-certification will not be accepted.